h-escoffier/WILDkCAT/docs/explanation/explanation.md

 * A lower score indicates a better match.
 * `0` = best possible match (perfect fit).
-* `15` = no reliable match.
+* `17` = no reliable match.

 ### Penalty-based scoring system

 !!! warning

-    Penalty values are preliminary and not final.
-The penalty system will be developed in collaboration with an expert in the field and can also be modified if necessary.
+    Penalty values have been set in collaboration with an expert ([Carole Linster](https://www.uni.lu/lcsb-en/people/carole-linster/)), they can be adjusted based on user feedback.
+To modify these values, please refer to the `wildkcat/utils/matching.py` file or contact us by creating an issue on [GitHub](https://github.com/h-escoffier/WILDkCAT/issues/new).

 Each criterion adds a penalty if the candidate entry deviates from the query: